 The base itself is surrounded by Class D airspace.
-Every aircraft should contact Dover Approach (132.425) before entering the airspace.
+Every aircraft MUST contact Dover tower (126.35) before entering this airspace.
 Since we all share the same sky, it is our duty to know about your flying operations and stay out of your way while letting you know about our activities.

-The best way to avoid a mid-air collision is to stay alert and communicate your intentions to Dover Approach Control (132.425) and request flight following, including within RAPCON Class E airspace at 7,000 ft and below.
+The best way to avoid a mid-air collision is to stay alert and communicate your intentions to Dover Approach Control (132.425) and request flight following, especially if you plan to fly within 25NM of Dover AFB.
 Help us know where you are and where you're going.
 We monitor the same frequencies you do and we'll be looking and listening for you.
-If you intend on traversing the Class D airspace, establish and maintain two-way radio contact with Dover Approach (132.425) prior to entering the airspace.
+If you intend on traversing the Class D airspace, establish and maintain two-way radio contact with Dover Tower (126.35) prior to entering the airspace.